emaloney/MBDataEnvironment/INTEGRATION.md

 This document describes how to integrate MBDataEnvironment into your application.

-MBDataEnvironment is designed as a *universal Swift framework* with support for the following platforms within a single binary:
+MBDataEnvironment is designed as a *universal framework* with support for the following platforms within a single binary:

 Platform|Latest supported OS|Oldest supported OS
 --------|-------------------|-------------------